 In a game that is full of so much visceral, artery-slashing, gut-spilling mayhem, the Sentinel boss fight stands out as a shining example of what is possible when a developer completely embraces the comic book it is based on.

 The Sentinel you’ll go up is huge.
 And we mean really, really huge.
 Like gargantuan, mammoth.
 Here’s a better way to understand this.
 Wolverine is barely as tall as the bottom third of this monster’s foot.
 Do you really need another reason to check it out?

 6. Doctor Octopus (Spider-Man 2, 2004, Various platforms)

 The train sequence in Spider-Man 2 where our webbed friend fights Doctor Octopus is one of the most breathtaking action scenes ever put to film.
 True to form, the game version of Spider-Man 2 delivers on an epic boss battle with Doc Ock.
 You’ll have to zip around platforms, shutting switches as you try to engage him in mano-a-mano combat.
 While you’re trying to touch switches that Doc doesn’t want you to touch, he’ll attack you with plasma blasts.
 And when you’re in his face, he uses his robotic arms to swat you down like the pest you are.
 It’s a prolonged boss battle that will keep you on your feet, guaranteed.

-Which are your favorite boss fights from Marvel games?
+Which are your favorite Video Game Bosses from Marvel games?
 Do you think we missed any?
 Let us know in the comments.